yjh0410/DetLAB/README.md

 - [] `IoU-Aware` branch for regression head
 - [] `FPN` for neck of SSD

-All models are trained on 1 `RTX 3090` GPUs.

-All results are measured on 1 `TITAN RTX` GPU.

 ## TTF-YOLO
 | Model                          |  scale     |   mAP   | Weight|
 |--------------------------------|------------|---------|-------|